Academic Policy 1405.18

 Each course offering should be, at minimum, revenue neutral.
 Please note, however, that students do not generate tuition in an equal manner.
 For example, if the student is a staff member, then the tuition is significantly lower.
 It is clear that some classes should be offered regardless of net/gain loss.
 We have a responsibility to offer and staff classes that are needed for degree progress and completion.
 Therefore, we ask that you review departmental averages as opposed to individual classes per session where appropriate.
 We encourage you to work with programmatic faculty to analyze the necessary classes; that is, essential courses with offerings reflecting fiscal responsibility within the department.

 Workload spreadsheets will be distributed by spring break.
-The first draft using the estimated enrollment columns is due to the Provost’s Office by April 15 of each year.
-The second draft should include actual enrollments and be submitted right after May 1 or after the first approval is received.
+The first draft using the estimated enrollment columns is due to the Office of the Provost by April 15 (or the mid-April date specified in the workload directions) of each year.
+The second draft should include actual enrollments and be submitted around May 10 or after the initial approval is received.
 In the case of course cancellations and other changes throughout the summer period, the workload must be updated according to the directions tab and resubmitted before BASIS approvals will be completed.
 A final copy of the workload showing the end-of-summer actual enrollments and expenses should be submitted by the mid-August end-of-summer payroll.

 Payment Cost Center Numbers